deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam blinked at him.
 "What's up?"

 "I love you both very much, right?
-I'm hoping for a future where you two have got a couple of beautiful kids, and…"
+I'm hoping for a future where you two have got a couple of beautiful kids, and..."

-"*Dad*…"
+"*Dad*..."

 "Shut up and listen, man."
 Gabe sighed.
 "That's just what I want, okay?
 If you want different, fine.
 But tell me honestly—if you're serious about her, then that's the kind of thing you need to think about. *Are* you serious about her?"

 "Totally."
 Adam said, firmly.

 "Good, because she's serious about you too."
 Gabe nodded, though his expression was still concerned.
-"Just…be careful, alright?
+"Just...be careful, alright?
 You're looking at two, three years of only getting to see each other every other month on a long weekend, or something.
 That's going to be difficult."

 "We know.
 We talked about that."
 Adam promised.

 "And?"

-"And…" Adam trailed off, then shrugged.
+"And..."
+Adam trailed off, then shrugged.

 "Adam, I'm proud of you right now, but don't be dumb about this, okay?
 You can still be honor graduate and all that stuff and still fuck up your love life.
-Don't…" it was Gabriel's turn to pause, searching for the right turn of phrase.
-"Don't forget to…"
+Don't..." it was Gabriel's turn to pause, searching for the right turn of phrase.
+"Don't forget to..."

 "Dad.
 She's tough.
-We've talked this over together, and…we'll get through."
+We've talked this over together, and...we'll get through."
 Adam reassured him.

 "I know she's tough.
 You both are.
-I just…" Gabriel sighed and gave up.
+I just..."
+Gabriel sighed and gave up.
 "I just hope you're both as tough as you think you are.
 Okay?
 I don't want you to wind up hurting each other."

 "We love you too, Dad."

 Gabe gave him a sidelong hug.
 "Good to know." he said.
 "I just needed to get that said."

 Adam nodded.
 "It's heard.
-But…I'm sure we're fine.
-After everything that's happened…"
+But...I'm sure we're fine.
+After everything that's happened..."

 "You never heard about the last straw that broke the camel's back, *Amigo*?"